Consumer's Guide To Collision Repair

 What If Repair Costs Exceed the Original Estimate?

-Often times in the collision repair process, especially after and during disassembly, additional damages are found resulting in more labor and parts needed to restore the vehicle to pre-accident condition.
+Often times in the collision repair process, especially during disassembly, additional damages are found, resulting in more labor and parts needed to restore the vehicle to pre-accident condition.
 Parts sometimes come in at a higher price than quoted.
 These additional charges are called a supplement.
-The shop should submit this supplement to your insurance company for payment, or if an individual is paying for the repairs notify them of the additional damages prior to making the repair.
+The shop should submit this supplement to your insurance company for payment, or if an individual is paying for the repairs, notify them of the additional damages prior to making the repair.

 The Following is a Glossary of Abbreviations and Terms Commonly Used in the Collision Industry and the Estimating Process.